MinaDawod/CalCo/README.md

 ---

-Download SimpleCalc today and start calculating with confidence! 🚀
+Download CalCo today and start calculating with confidence! 🚀